howset/cpp/cpp_09_STL/README.md

 - container: map

 ### Ex01
-- how to use getline?
-- container: stack
+- container: stack but use the underlying conatiner as list
 - what is while (iss >> token)
 - evaluation table for "1 2 * 2 / 2 * 2 4 - +"